 One day sculptural willow weaving workshops in the beautiful Yorkshire Dales with lovely views of Ingleborough, Whernside and Ribblehead.

 The workshops take place inside a renovated barn with original beams and excellent facilities.
 If it's sunny and warm enough we may move outside to take advantage of the amazing views all around.
 There are 10 places on each workshop and Phil is a very popular tutor as he only teaches a limited number of workshops a year, please make sure that you book early to avoid disappointment.

 The sculptural workshops are very popular; the curlew is is a lovely iconic Yorkshire Dales bird that breeds in neighbouring fields around Broadrake and often flies over our site with it's lovely evocative call.
-The curlews look great in the garden set amongst tall grasses and meadow flowers or equally at home inside, maybe decorated with mini LED lights.
-The giant seed pods will add sculptural interest and height to the garden border and different shapes and styles will be demonstrated.
+The curlews look great in the garden set among tall grasses and meadow flowers or equally at home inside, maybe decorated with mini LED lights.